enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

 ```bash
 git cat-file -p bb517dceabf63c23abbef923e4a171b281f33e37
 ```
+_Again, note that the id will certainly be different_

 Starting from the inspection of the file named after the id of your commit, continue the investigation and try to understand how ``git`` has stored all the information of your commit.